 - Cut 2 inches from the bottom and smash the lemongrass with a rolling pin or the back of the knife to release the oils.

 - Finely chop the lemongrass by hand or use a food process to grind it.
-It is important that it is very finely chopped, since lemongrass is very woody and it's not fun getting it stuck in your teeth.
+It is important that it is very finely chopped, since lemongrass is very woody and tough to eat in large chunks

 - In a small pot, add a bit of oil and set the heat to medium-low heat.